MaggG93/MaggG93/README.md

 </div>

 ## 📋 About Me
 Hi, I'm Magg, a web developer in progress.
-I'm currently finishing my studies in this field.
+I'm currently finishing my studies in this field. <br>
-Outside of coding, I'm a big fan of stories, whether through a book, writing, or video games.
+Outside of coding, I'm a big fan of stories, whether through a book, writing, or video games. <br>
 Thanks for visiting my profile! 🚀

 ---